OHDSI/WhiteRabbit/docs/WhiteRabbit.md

 #### Numerical Statistics

 If the option for numerical statistics is checked, then a set of statistics is calculated for all integer, real and date data types.
-The following statistics are added to the Field Overview sheet:
+The following statistics are added to the Field Overview sheet (Columns K-Q):

 * Average
 * Standard Deviation (sampled)